 Last but not least you need to setup the logo test in Google Analytics to track the different themes.
 Don’t worry this is really easy!

 From your main visitor dashboard click on Advanced Segments and then New Custom Segment

 Have a look at this screenshot to see how I track people using the meleft theme-

 You need to create a new custom segment for each theme you are split testing.

 It will take about 24 hours for the new data to start appearing in your analytics account once you have set everything up.

 Note: You will see my segment only includes new visitors.
 Repeat visitors are already engaged with my brand, the trust is already built.

 I wanted to measure the ‘first impression impact’ of the logo with people that have never seen the site before.

-I ran the test from February 8th-26th through a total of 5,459 unique users.
+I started testing logo designs from February 8th until the 26th with a total of 5,459 unique users.

 I’m just going to let Analytics do the talking here-